xyproto/algernon/README.md

 * Visit `http://localhost:3000/`.
 * Edit `index.lua` and refresh the browser to see the new result.
 * If there were errors, the page will automatically refresh when `index.lua` is changed.
-* Markdown and Amber pages will also refresh automatically, as long as `-autorefresh` is used.
+* Markdown, Pongo2 and Amber pages will also refresh automatically, as long as `-autorefresh` is used.

 ##### Create your own Algernon application, for HTTP/2 + HTTPS